jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 the current state vs. the specification of the deployment, Kubernetes will attempt to make changes until the current state matches the specification.

-For more information about deployments, see the `Kubernetes Documentation <https://kubernetes.io/docs/concepts/workloads/controllers/deployment/>`_.
+For more information about deployments, see the `Kubernetes documentation about deployment <https://kubernetes.io/docs/concepts/workloads/controllers/deployment/>`_.

 .. note::